Ardalanhayatifar/ardalanhayatifar.github.io/_posts/2019-01-05-C-F-Bond-Activation-by-FLPs.md

 # Conclusions

 > FLPs are able to intercept reaction intermediates.
+The paper also later describes how using FLPs, the resulting enolates of acetophenone can be incorporated into a phosphonium cation or a borate anion.

 The author is the founder of FLPs.
 This paper shows the vast potential of these species. especially in one of the most challenging bond activations (C-F bond).
 Looking at the DFT calculated reaction profile, the breaking of the C-F bond is the rate-determining step and it is safe to say that an actual C-F bond activation is happening.
 Again, it is interesting that the oxygen of carbonyl does not hinder the functionality of the FLP by acting as a Lewis base.
 Indeed, this is has been studied in details by Warren Piers in
 B(C<sub>6</sub>F<sub>5</sub>)<sub>3</sub> catalyzed hydrosilation of carbonyl functions [Link](https://doi.org/10.1021/jo991828a).